-Who Are They?
+Smoking Cessation Programs: Who Are They?

 The only exception that might be allowed is concerned around medical prescriptions when vaporizers serve for good.
 They also offer some excellent information to help people quit smoking.
 In addition, the information that they provide consumers is backed by their medical expertise.
 If laws about tobacco are going to be changing, the ALA is likely going to have a vested interest in it.

 American Heart Association looks towards the consumer and offers a vast array of resources for smokers.
 Some of these resources include phone numbers to various help lines, articles on understanding nicotine addiction and the health impacts of it, tests, and brochures to look over.

 Many of the earliest smoking laws and bans were put in place with ASH doggedly pursuing them.
-The ban on smoking on airplanes in 1990, and the removal of cigarette ads on the airwaves in 1972 are just two examples of bans that they have had a hand in influencing.
+The ban on smoking on airplanes in 1990 and the removal of cigarette ads on the airwaves in 1972 are just two examples of bans that they have had a hand in influencing.

 Some of the ‘upsetting’ actions FCTC would like to see happen are tax/rate increase on cigarettes and banning all advertising for tobacco products.
 They campaign heavily to try and bring tobacco use to the forefront of global issues.

 Another multi-tiered organization is the American Legacy Foundation.
-Their efforts go beyond the health problems presented by cigarette smoke and offer a larger look at the tobacco problem.
+Their efforts go beyond the health problems presented by cigarette smoke and offer a more significant look at the tobacco problem.
 This includes the environmental impact that cigarettes have across the world.

 By investigating more in-depth into the mechanics of tobacco and nicotine, they offer a fresh, factual take on it.
 Founded in 1994, they pride themselves on the continual effort to look towards knowledge as the key to tamping out nicotine and tobacco use.

 Naturally, the American Cancer Society is against smoking.
 Resources to quit smoking are everywhere on their site, providing many people with answers to questions about tobacco and nicotine use and addiction.
 Even the FDA speaks out against the tobacco epidemic.

-There are many anti-smoking groups out there, some working as volunteer or charity organizations, others deeply involved in the change of tobacco laws on a federal or state level.
+There are many anti-smoking groups in smoking cessation programs out there, some working as volunteer or charity organizations, others deeply involved in the change of tobacco laws on a federal or state level.

-Focusing on the youth of America, the Campaign for Tobacco Free Kids brings up an often forgotten issue – the effect that tobacco and nicotine have on children and teens.
+Focusing on the youth of America, the Campaign for Tobacco-Free Kids brings up an often forgotten issue – the effect that tobacco and nicotine have on children and teens.
 From secondhand smoke to advertising cigarettes to minors, CTFK is dedicated to keeping kids away from tobacco products.